 Connecting to prior knowledge

-Share an interactive Australian Indigenous country map with the students such as the one found on the AIATSIS website.
-Ask the students to locate the Indigenous country of the land on which the school is located.
-If the school is located at the intersection of multiple countries, this discussion will need to extend to all the recognised custodians.
+Share an interactive First Nations Country map such as the one from AIATSIS or Gambay.
+Ask the students to locate the Country of the land on which the school is located.
+If the school is located at the intersection of multiple Countries, this discussion will need to extend to all the recognised custodians.

 As the content of this unit focuses on Aboriginal knowledges and understandings, share an Acknowledgement of Country.
-Ask the students to share what they know about the Indigenous history of the land on which the school is located.
+Ask the students to share what they know about the Aboriginal or Torres Strait Islander history of the land on which the school is located.
 Using a collaborative digital display, ask students to post their contributions.
 As this is Year 4, help them to make connections between the contributions, creating groups and subgroups of thought.
-Some collaborative digital displays suitable for students include mindomoSimpleMind, Mindjet Maps and Mindly.
+Some collaborative digital displays suitable for students include MindomoSimpleMind, and Mindly.

-Draw a table withe five columns, using the headings below, to record the flora and fauna in the student’s local community.
+Draw a table with five columns to record the flora and fauna in the student’s local community (see example below).
 This activity can be undertaken as a whole class effort, with small groups working on sections of the bigger table.
-Students can contribute their own knowledge and photographs, and the internet can be used for more advanced searches.
-Help the students to navigate the web if searching for images by using the ‘image’ link on the google search function.
-The book Fauna: Australia’s Most Curious Creatures by Tania McCartney would also be a good resource to support this experience.
+Students can contribute their own knowledge and photographs, and the Internet can be used for more advanced searches.
+Help students to navigate the web if searching for images.
+The books Fauna: Australia’s Most Curious Creatures and Flora: Australia’s Most Curious Plants by Tania McCartney would also be a good resource to support this experience.

 Exploring the text in context of our community, school and ‘me’